-Once you have a moving date you will need to inform your landlord if you are renting.
+Once you have a moving date you will need to confirm notice with your landlord if you are renting.
 This would be an ideal time to book time off work, book a removal service or ask friends if they are available to help you.
 You may also wish to arrange childcare or a place for your pet/pets to stay.

 If you decide to use a removal company then check whether they offer additional services such as insurance and storage.
-Make sure that the removal company belongs to the British Association of removers.
-Book your van at least 3 weeks prior to your moving date.
+Make sure that the removal company belongs to the British Association of removers and book your van at least 3 weeks prior to your moving date.

-If you are moving yourself now is a good time to start collecting boxes, your local supermarket or local shop maybe able to supply you with some.
-We would recommend you start packing decorative, out of season and other items you rarely use.
+If you are moving now is a good time to start collecting boxes, your local supermarket or local shop may be able to supply you with some.
+We would recommend you start packing decorative, out of season, and other items you rarely use.

 Make sure you label the boxes and keep your Fixtures Fittings and Contents Form to hand.
 You would have completed this form prior to signing your contract, therefore you are contract bound to leave the items agreed upon in this form.

 Move your broadband and television?

 Nowadays most people don’t have a home telephone.
 However, you will have a landline if you have broadband.
 Depending on where you are moving to you may not need to change your broadband provider.
 We would recommend you call your broadband provider up as early as possible to discuss your options.
 BT requires at least 2 weeks’ notice and may have to install a new line.

 Depending on demand some TV and entertainment platform providers may require some notice to book an engineer’s visit.
 Also, explore if the current provider operates at your new address.